 2. Yucatan, Mexico

-After spending 10 days in Yucatan, Mexico, I quickly fell in love with this splendid peninsula that sits between the Gulf of Mexico and the Caribbean Sea.
+I gotta tell you, after spending 10 days in Yucatan, Mexico, I quickly fell in love with this splendid peninsula that sits between the Gulf of Mexico and the Caribbean Sea.
 With its beautiful beaches and ample greenery, it’s no wonder this welcoming country made the list!

-If you want to keep it simple, opt for an all-inclusive resort in Cancun.
-Otherwise, spend a few days in Merida, a charming old town with colorful architecture and cobble-stone roads.
+And hey, if you want to keep things simple and budget-friendly, opt for an all-inclusive resort in Cancun.
+Otherwise, spend a few days in Merida, a charming old town with colorful architecture and cobblestone roads.

-Start your journey from the first island, Key Largo, the largest among all.
-The island is home to the first underwater Park in the US, John Pennekamp Coral Reef State Park which is best to explore the magical aquatic world.
-Choose from Glass bottom boat tour, snorkeling or scuba diving, you will be spell bound seeing the fishes and the coral under the water.
+Start your journey from the first island, Key Largo—the largest among all.
+The island is home to the first underwater Park in the U.S., namely John Pennekamp Coral Reef State Park.
+There your kids can explore the magical aquatic world.

-With water all around you, how can you miss the adventure of water sports.
+With water all around you, don’t miss the adventure of water sports!
 Zoom around in a jet ski or soar the skies with parasailing, you will love it.
-My 7-year old son enjoyed the bird’s eye views from his parasail along with his dad and was the highlight of his trip.
+Personally, my 7-year-old son enjoyed the bird’s eye view from his parasail along with his dad.
+It was the highlight of his trip!

-Drive all the way to the last island, Key West, the most populous and popular island.
-There is so much history and culture associated that is prevalent from its mansions and architecture of the Old Town.
+Towards the trip’s end, drive to the last island, Key West, the most populous and popular island.
+There’s so much history and culture there, evident from its mansions and Old Town architecture.

-Sit down at the Mallory Square in the evening to let the magic unfurl during the sunset.
-Or take a sunset cruise to enjoy spectacular views while sipping the wine.
-Don’t forget to visit the southernmost point of US Buoy in Key west.
+What’s more, your family can enjoy the sunset at Mallory Square or take a sunset cruise to gape at spectacular views while sipping wine.
+Don’t forget to visit the southernmost point of US Buoy in Key West too.

 Neha – Travel Melodies